Christina Aguilera Fragrances: Promotion

-Directed by Matthew Rolston in 2011, Secret Potion scent's television advertising shows Aguilera riding a "elevator to a penthouse party", while her "stunning grey frock is just too drab for such a well-attended bash", she decides to spray the perfume to create a "form-fitting dress covered in sparkles".
+Directed by Matthew Rolston in 2011, Secret Potion scent's television advertising shows Aguilera riding an "elevator to a penthouse party", while her "stunning grey frock is just too drab for such a well-attended bash", she decides to spray the perfume to create a "form-fitting dress covered in sparkles".
 In the following year, Red Sin fragrance's advertising campaign was launched and features "Aguilera rolling around in her bedsheets [and] then naked in a bath tub".
-Billboard columnist Gregory DelliCarpini, Jr. compared her image in the television commercial with that of Marilyn Monroe.
+Billboard columnist Gregory DelliCarpini Jr. compared her image in the television commercial with that of Marilyn Monroe.
 Definition perfume's promotional video follows a "Trump-esque gilded hall, as Aguilera struts into the lavishly decorated room in a pastel pink silky hip-length coat [while] the wind blowing her platinum locks".
 During Moonlight Bloom scent's exclusive commercial, she was presented on a "lace-up dark blue vest with a par of figure-hugging leather pants" while "pulled of a variety of poses under some sheer fabric".
-In 2022, the promotional video received a nomination in the category of "Public's Choice: Commercial Advertisement" at the Duftstars Awards.
+In 2022, the promotional video received a nomination in the "Public's Choice: Commercial Advertisement" category at the Duftstars Awards.

 Aguilera's fragrances were also supported by presential events.
 In addition to promoted autograph sessions during its scents launch ceremonies in Germany and in the United States, thousands of hangers featuring the brand's logo was scattered across Israel's main streets as part of a guerrilla marketing.
 Throughout the years, the perfumes portfolio have appeared as indications in Allure, Cosmopolitan, Elle, Glamour, and Seventeen beauty magazine issues.
 The line also received media attention after its products were revealed as the favorite fragrances of celebrities such as Perrie Edwards and Steve Antin.